toniher/seqservice/README.md

 * Download input databases if needed (through CLI or web interface)
 * Plug an embeddable Genome Browser (e. g. igv.js)
 * More coherent system of keeping params in configuration for more different analyses
-* Fix error when PouchDB executed for first time (empty store)